sandeepkhannavp/CRM-IN-CPP/README.md

 # CRM-in-c++
-Extension of an exesting CRM - for (20XT25) OOPS LAB @PSG COLLEGE OF TECHNOLOGY
+Written on top of an exesting CRM - for (20XT25) OOPS LAB @PSG COLLEGE OF TECHNOLOGY

 A CRM project written in C++ where companies can